bylowerik/bylowerik.github.io/_posts/2016-1-31-FrontPage.md

 ![LastSession]({{ site.url }}/images/LastSession.png)
 ![Overview Chart]({{ site.url }}/images/OverViewChart.png)

 Under "Detailed Results" you have the possibility to see how you perform on each station.
-It gives you the average hit rate and here you can also see you performance for different number of rounds.
+It gives you the average hit rate and here you can also see your performance for different number of rounds.

 ![Detailed Result]({{ site.url }}/images/DetailedChart.png)
 ![Detailed Result Station 4]({{ site.url }}/images/DetailedChartStation4.png)